xiapengsong/xiapengsong.github.io/_pages/about.md

 Welcome to my page!

-I am **Xiapeng Song**, a PhD candidate in Finance at the University of Edinburgh Business School (expected July 2026).
+I am **Xiapeng Song**, a Ph.D. candidate in Finance at the University of Edinburgh Business School, expecting to complete my degree in July 2026.
+I am currently on the job market and looking for an tenure-track position.

 My research interests include: